 Step 2 View the Climate Change AnimationIn this step, you will explore an animation of an ice shelf advancing and retreating.
 You will use the animation to create a model of a climate change cycle.
 Sediment layers are deposited over time.
 If a climate condition persists for a long period the sediment layer will be thick; if a climate condition lasts for only a short time the sediment layer will be thin.
 However, the rate of sedimentation (how fast the sediment layer is created) is not the same for each type of sediment.
 Refer to your sediment cards for a comparison.

-- Click here to view the animation of ANDRILL drilling on the ice shelf.
+- View the animation of ANDRILL drilling on the ice shelf, below.
 (Note: this is a flash animation.
 It runs better in Firefox than Safari.)
-It can be viewed on the ANDRILL media homepage
+Note: It can also be viewed on the ANDRILL media homepage

 Next, look at the two boxes in the lower left hand side, below the graphic.
 One box shows the time in years since the temperature changed.
 The other shows the distance of the ice shelf advancing (+ numbers), or retreating (- numbers), since the last change in temperature.
 At the start they both read "0" because the animation starts with today's conditions.

 - Move the temperature slider up and down to increase, and then decrease, the temperature.
 Watch the animation and notice the change in the position of the ice shelf and the type of sediment layers being deposited.
 The higher the temperature, the faster Earth is warming, and the faster the ice shelf will retreat.
 The colder the temperature the faster Earth is cooling and the faster ice shelf will advance.
 Notice that even as the ice shelf advances and retreats, the location of the drill site does not change.
 The scale at the top of the page remains the same and shows the difference between where the ice shelf is today and its movement as you play the animation.